Hrushi11/TextOverlapDetection/README.md

 ### Approach 4

 This is a bit computationally expensive approach but very high at accuracy.
-Here we segment the target objects to exactly get the location and then segment the words as well.
+Here we segment the target objects to exactly get the location of target and then segment the words as well.

 ![IMG](https://github.com/Hrushi11/TextOverlapDetection/blob/main/UtilRes/segmetn.png?raw=true)